MattHarr1s/personal-website-project/README.md

 ###To Do
 One pesky thing... in your .gitignore, on line 1, there should be a capital S in "Store".
 That's all.
 Overall, your code is great!

+##Milestone 2 Feedback
+Awesome job on Milestone 2.
+Andrea sure sounds like a lady in need of a little romance.
+Everything here is excellent, and you have a clear direction laid for your PWP.

+Does your wife currently have a mailing list set up, or do we need to set one up for her?

+Great job, your Milestone 2 passes at [Tier IV](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).